tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md

 author: BrucePerlerMS
 ms.author: bruceper
 manager: mbaldwin
+ms.date: 04/28/2017
 ---
 # Authentication, requests, and responses
-The Azure Key Vault supports JSON formatted requests and responses.
+Azure Key Vault supports JSON formatted requests and responses.
 Requests to the Azure Key Vault are directed to a valid Azure Key Vault URL using HTTPS with some URL parameters and JSON encoded request and response bodies.

 ## Request URL
  Key management operations use HTTP DELETE, GET, PATCH, PUT and HTTP POST and cryptographic operations against existing key objects use HTTP POST.
 Clients that cannot support specific HTTP verbs may also use HTTP POST using the X-HTTP-REQUEST header to specify the intended verb; requests that do not normally require a body should include an empty body when using HTTP POST, for example when using POST instead of DELETE.